j0nahland/netherdeep/content/Session/Session 9.md

 		- I cry????????????

 Running order
-- felix and tharrik arrive
+- felix and tharrik arrive - walking up in conversation
 - chat
 - perception on blue team - 14 goblin 19 riley
 - escalating discussion
 - first move by felix with a one liner
 - combat
+	- Drekkeg going for Mata
+	- Felix going for Natsumi
+	- Hooded figure going for crowd control
--
+	- Mooks going for bear

 #### Notes
 -